-Worcester Housing Authority is a public housing agency in Worcester, Massachusetts that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of March 23rd, 2019, Worcester Housing Authority has 1 waiting lists that are open now or opening soon.
+Worcester Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of July 7th, 2022, Worcester Housing Authority has 1 waiting lists that are open now or opening soon.

-As of the most recent VMS report, Worcester Housing Authority manages 3,711 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Worcester Housing Authority manages 3,708 active Housing Choice Vouchers.

 |Standard||Homeownership||Family Unification||Tenant Protection||Ported Out||VASH|

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 15% having issued approximately 245 vouchers in the past year.
 The average voucher holder has received housing benefits for 6 years and 2 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 11 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 2.2 persons and has a household income of $16,741 per year.
 94% of households were very low income (VLI) and 73% were extremely low income (ELI).
 29% of households had wages as a major source of income, 4% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 63% of households had other income (Social Security, Disability or Pension) as their major source of income.